SpartzInc/automation_object/docs/framework/initializing_the_framework.md

 Initializing the framework
 ----

 Initializing the framework requires a few things.
-One you will have to build the blue prints from a directory.
+First you will have to load/merge the blue prints from a directory.
 Then you will take the driver object and the blue prints object and create the framework object.

-The framework object will contain all the screens you have created in the blue prints and will control the changes in live screens and how you can access those screens.
+The dynamic DSL framework object will contain all the screens you have created in the blue prints and will control the changes screens and how you can access those screens.

 ### Table of Contents:
 *    [Simple framework creation](#simple-framework-creation)